Is it possible to end the year with hope?

 What if we looked at January like a continuation of December?

 Realize that God is not limited by time.
-Seasons and timings are a big deal to us (rightfully so), but God lives far above them!
+Seasons and timings are a big deal to us (rightfully), but God lives far above them!

-Planning and focusing our energy is essential but often we put too much emphasis on timing and not enough on God’s sovereignty and ability to redeem the time.
+Planning and focusing our energy is essential, no doubt.
+Nevertheless, we tend to emphasize our timing and not God’s sovereignty and ability to redeem the time.